Keithkeizzah/ALPHA-MD1/README.md

 ## License

-The IBRAHIM-AI-10.10 is released under the [MIT License](https://opensource.org/licenses/MIT).
+The ALPHA MD is released under the [MIT License](https://opensource.org/licenses/MIT).

 Enjoy the diverse features of the IBRAHIM-AI-10.10  to enhance your conversations and make your WhatsApp experience more interesting!